-Instead of removing them I have placed them below for your reference as I believe lots of people use this software today.
+Instead of removing them, I have placed them below for your reference, as I believe many people use this software today.

 Dell is a very popular home computer provider.
 There is an extensive range of online technical tools and options for you to keep your PC well maintained.